Outpatient Detox for Drug & Alcohol Addiction

 What Is Outpatient Detox for Drugs and Alcohol?

 Withdrawal happens when you are dependent on a substance.
-Dependence means that your body has adapted to the presence of the substance so that if you suddenly stop using it or greatly reduce your dose, it causes withdrawal symptoms.3 While each substance can have different withdrawal symptoms, symptoms are generally the opposite of the drug you were taking.
-Some of the common withdrawal symptoms include:4
+Dependence means that your body has adapted to the presence of the substance so that if you suddenly stop using it or greatly reduce your dose, it causes withdrawal symptoms.
+Withdrawal symptoms can vary depending on the substance involved, but they often manifest as the opposite effects of the drug you were using.
+Common withdrawal symptoms include:

-- Stomach problems, such as nausea, diarrhea, or vomiting.
+• Gastrointestinal issues, such as nausea, diarrhea, or vomiting

-Outpatient detox can help you manage these and any other withdrawal symptoms you may face while keeping you as comfortable as possible and, above all, safe.3
+Outpatient detox can assist you in managing these and any other withdrawal symptoms you may experience, while ensuring that you remain as comfortable and safe as possible.3

 Is Outpatient Detox Right for Me?